 Do it again tomorrow, that does more than doing it longer today.
 Do it again today, that does more than doing it harder.

-We move to ease.
-We move to feel.
-We move to engage.
 We move to persuade ourselves.
 We move to reshape our ways.
 We are retraining ourselves, making and reminding the many not conscious skills of moving well.
-Repeating trains skills better than pushing.
+Repeating is what trains skills.

 One side at a time works better.